mariusavram91/mariusavram/projects.md

 Mom's recipes website, elmundoenmicocina.es, for desserts around the world.
 Done in Jekyll and deployed to Github Pages.

-* I have also photographied and ate most of the desserts.
+* I have also photographed and ate most of the desserts.

 Follow her [instagram](https://instagram.com/elmundoenmicocina) to see the latest recipes.

 #### **[Magneto Producciones](http://www.magnetoproducciones.com)**  2012

 Corporate website for Magneto Producciones.
-I participated in a team by writing frontend code.
+I participated in a team writing frontend code.